 3. Consider alternative ways of resolving the situation

-You might find it helpful to read Acas’ guidance on How to raise a problem at work, for guidance on how to raise an issue informally with your employer first.
+You might find it helpful to read Acas’ guidance on How to raise a problem at work, for help on how to raise an issue informally with your employer first.

 4. Report the discrimination